bbauska/CSS-Notes4Pros/README.md

   ------------------------------------------------------------------------

 > Clips are vector paths.
 Outside of this path the element will be
-> transparent, inside it\'s opaque.
+> transparent, inside it&apos;s opaque.
 Therefore you can define a clip-path
 > property on elements.
 Every graphical element that also exists in SVG
 > you can use here as a function to define the path.
 Examples are ().